abael/django-files-widget/README.md

     FILES_WIDGET_FILES_DIR           # 'uploads/files_widget/'
     FILES_WIDGET_JQUERY_PATH         # (jQuery 1.9.1 from Google)
     FILES_WIDGET_JQUERY_UI_PATH      # (jQuery UI 1.10.3 from Google)
+    FILES_WIDGET_IMAGE_MAX_SIZE      # None (pixel value - image will be cropped on the long side) FILES_WIDGET_HASH_NAMES          # False, if True will return md5 of name truncated to the first 10 values

 ### In `urls.py` ###